tomi-soye/bikeshare_analysis/README.md

 ABOUT THE PROJECT

-This is the second project of an Udacity course titled Programming for Data Science with Python.
 This project uses knowledge of Python's libraries- Pandas and Numpy, to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
 Statistic information were retrieved from the database.
 The user is able filter the information by city, month and weekday.

 DATA FILES